 17 Things You Didn’t Know About Meghan Markle

-The Duchess of Sussex, who turns 38 on August 4, may be a fixture in the public eye since her marriage to Prince Harry, but here’s what the American-born princess’s life is really like.
+The Duchess of Sussex may be a fixture in the public eye since her marriage to Prince Harry, but here’s what the American-born princess’s life is really like.

 She has a degree in international relations